real2two/real2two/README.md

 I'm a full-stack Javascript developer who likes to create open source projects for fun.

 I'll be making a portfolio soon *hopefully*.
-The problem is I'm not proud of the codebase of *any* (open source) project I've created.

 ## 📌 My current projects.

-I'm working on nothing.
+I'm working on rewriting Custom RPG and making a YouTube channel.

 ## 📊 Statistics